 Prepare for Your Conduct Meeting

-• The conduct listed in the Student Code of Conduct is prohibited, as are attempts to commit conduct prohibited by the Code.
-Prohibited conduct may be committed via electronic means, including but not limited to, computers (such as with use of the Internet for email or social media), any type of phone (such as calls, text messages, instant messaging, or the Internet), or any other means of electronic communication.
+Prohibited Student Conduct: The conduct listed below is prohibited, as are attempts to commit conduct prohibited by the Code.
+Prohibited conduct may be committed via electronic means, including but not limited to, computers (such as use of the Internet for email or social media), any type of phone (such as calls, text messages, instant messaging, or the Internet), or any other means of electronic communication.
 These provisions should be not construed, and will not be implemented, to deny any student any rights protected by the United States and/or Colorado Constitutions.
-At UCCS, there are 26 prohibited conduct behaviors.
-View here
+At UCCS, there are 25 prohibited conduct behaviors.
+View here.

-• You will likely be asked the following questions during your conduct meeting:
+You will likely be asked the following questions during your conduct meeting:

 • What impact has this incident had on you?